yeti2006/Custom-Discord-Presence/README.md

 **So how do I use this?**

 Install the application anywhere you like using the installer.
-Go to the directory you have installed it and run _Custom Discord Presence.exe_.
-It can be a little slow so because the files are compressed.
-Create a shortcut and send it to your desktop if you need.
+You can check create a desktop shortcut if you want a shortcut.
+Then, all you gotta do is run the app and follow the steps below.

 >How to create an application?